Managing Insect Pests of Sweet Corn

 Sweet Corn Field Scouting

 Scouting a corn field for pest problems should be kept simple, but it must provide accurate information.
 Fields should be scouted using an “X” pattern whenever possible.
 This will provide a sample that most closely represents the entire field.
 First, select five locations in each field, one at each corner of the field and one approximately in the middle, forming an “X” (see Diagram 1).
 At each location, examine 20 consecutive plants for evidence of feeding damage and/or live larvae.
-This will give a total of a 100-plant sample, and therefore, the number of damaged plants will equal the percent damage which will be compared to the action threshold.
+This will give a total of a 100-plant sample, and therefore, the number of damaged plants will equal the percent damage which will be compared against the action threshold.

 Begin scouting at least 75 feet into the field.
-Avoid collecting data from the field edges because these do not typically represent the whole field.
+Avoid collecting data from the field edges because these often do not represent the whole field.
 Select the starting point for a sampling location randomly; do not look for a particular plant.
 When you reach the general area, look away from the plants, walk a few paces forward, then reach out and touch a plant.
 Use this plant as your starting point.
 Be sure to include all side shoots or tillers as part of the plant.

 When scouting a field, try to make sure that your samples represent as much of the field as possible.
 Remember, the pest population may not be evenly distributed throughout the field; there may be “hot-spots” of pest populations.
 If large fields (60 acres or larger) are being scouted, they should be divided into smaller units.
 A 60-acre field should be divided into two 30-acre units.
 If a corn field was under two or more different management systems the previous year, each area should be scouted separately because insect, disease and weed problems may differ depending on the previously planted crop.
 For example, if a 20-acre corn field had been planted to 10 acres of corn and 10 acres of potatoes the previous year, it should be sampled as two 10-acre fields.
 Monitoring sweet corn fields for insect pests should be done regularly, usually once or twice a week, beginning at the whorl stage or after moths are caught in pheromone traps.
 Fill out scouting reports for each visit.
 List pest populations and management recommendations based on the action thresholds provided in this bulletin.